nveshaan/nveshaan.github.io/content/about/index.md

 decision making under uncertainity.
 {{< /typeit >}}

 Until now, I have worked on improving offroad navigation systems.
-I am now learning about the implications of deep learning in medicine such as drug discovery and gene expressions.
+I am now learning about the implications of deep learning in medicine such as drug discovery and genomics.
 I also enjoy experimenting reinforcement learning against classical control theory.

 > *“I believe there is no more important application for AI than helping to improve human health.”* - Demis Hassabis